Chien-C1016/BaumScan_Code-Delineation/README.md

 ### (1) Image from CT (Larch under Living Condition)
 The image in this scenario comes from a larch stem disc, preserved and scanned using a stationary CT scanner with custom-tailored settings immediately after it was harvested from the forest.
-These settings were specifically designed and tested on the disc to support the development of the mobile CT (mCT) system, which will be implemented in the forest during future project phases.
+These settings were specifically designed and tested on the disc to support the development of the **mobile CT (mCT) system**, which will be implemented in the forest during future project phases.

 - **Image Name:** La-01.tif
 - **Location: Folder: "CT Images"**.